Evaluating humanitarian action

 A pilot version of this Guide was first released in June 2013, following a three-year drafting process led by ALNAP, co-authors John Cosgrave and Margie Buchanan-Smith, and supported by an inter-agency advisory group.

 10,000 EHA Guide downloads later, ALNAP has gathered feedback from more than 40 organisations participating in the pilot process who tested its content on the ground.
-We are now working to incorporate these comments and suggestions and will publish the final EHA Guide in summer 2016.
+We are now working to incorporate these comments and suggestions and will publish the final EHA Guide in fall 2016.

 If you have any EHA-related resources that you would like us to consider,